Deportation Fears Prompt Immigrants To Cancel Food Stamps

 Nonprofits around the country say they're seeing similar declines, although there are no hard numbers to back up the claims.

 Advocates say the concerns seem to be twofold.
-Undocumented immigrants, who can't get benefits themselves, are worried about getting deported if they receive benefits for their children.
+Unauthorized immigrants, who can't get benefits themselves, are worried about getting deported if they receive benefits for their children.
 And lawful permanent residents are worried that receiving government aid — which they generally have to wait five years to do — will jeopardize their chances of becoming citizens.

 There's no evidence either of these things will happen, but rumors have been flying.